FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: Experimental Evaluation

-We also test the robustness of \methodname{} and {\tt{FedProto}} to client participant rates $C$ under $(N=100, C=10\%)$ on CIFAR-10 (non-IID: 2/10) and CIFAR-100 (non-IID: 10/100).
-We vary the client participant rates as $C=\{0.1, 0.3, 0.5, 0.7, 0.9, 1\}$.
-Figure~\ref{fig:case-frac} shows that \methodname{} consistently outperforms {\tt{FedProto}}, especially on the more complicated CIFAR-100 dataset, demonstrating its robustness to changes in client participant rates.
-Besides, as the client participant rates increase, model accuracy drops as more participating clients provide more IID local data, which in turn, improves generalization and reduces personalization.
+We also test the robustness of \methodname{} and {\tt{FedProto}} to client participation rates $C$ under (N=100, C=10\%) on CIFAR-10 (non-IID: 2/10) and CIFAR-100 (non-IID: 10/100).
+We vary the client participation rates as $C=\{0.1, 0.3, \ldots, 1\}$.
+Figure~\ref{fig:case-frac} shows that \methodname{} consistently outperforms {\tt{FedProto}}, especially on the more complicated CIFAR-100 dataset, demonstrating its robustness to changes in client participation rates.